-1. In cases where there is a public safety worker exposure during resuscitation efforts, it is recommended that crews transport the patient to the hospital where source testing can be performed, rather than follow field termination procedures.
-However, in some incidents, exposure of a public safety worker may occur from a deceased victim who must remain at a scene for a period of time pending a coroner's investigation.
+1. In cases where there is a public safety worker exposure during resuscitation efforts, it is recommended that crews transport the patient to the hospital where source testing can be performed, rather than follow field termination

-- 2. Immediate actions of the exposed provider: - a.
+2. Immediate actions of the exposed provider:

+- a.
 Decontaminate self as described in previous sections. - b.
 Notify the department ICO or designee that the exposure occurred. - c.
 At the direction of the department ICO or designee, seek treatment at an ED or at your organization's workplace health provider. - d.
-Consider prophylaxis based on the index of suspicion. - 3.
-Actions of the ICO or designee: - a.
+Consider prophylaxis based on the index of suspicion.

+3. Actions of the ICO or designee:

+- a.
 The Coroner or Coroner's Investigator shall be notified as soon as possible by the department's ICO or designee that an exposure has occurred. - b.
-A Request for Information by Emergency Care Workers form (Appendix A) shall be forward to the Coroner's Office as soon as possible after notification. - 4.
-Testing the source patient: - a.
+A Request for Information by Emergency Care Workers form (Appendix A) shall be forward to the Coroner's Office as soon as possible after notification.

+4. Testing the source patient:

+a.
 The Coroner shall make every effort to test a source patient by the next business day of being notified of the exposure.
 In some cases, the Coroner may elect to send a specimen to an outside lab for testing.
-The public safety worker shall not wait for testing results from the Coroner to seek medical evaluation. - 5.
-Source patients test results: - a.
+The public safety worker shall not wait for testing results from the Coroner to seek medical evaluation.

+5. Source patients test results:

+a.
 The Coroner or Deputy Coroner shall notify the department ICO or designee of source patient test results as soon as possible.
 Oral notification of source HIV status (positive or negative) shall be provided to the department ICO or designee within two days of test results, and written notification of positive test results shall be provided within three days after oral notification (ORC §3701.248).

+APPENDIX A

-10349 REQUEST NO.
+REQUEST NO.